Store Creation

 }

-By default, you synchronise the history with the updates of your store, so each new state will be added to the history automatically.
+By default, the history is synchronized with the updates of your store, so each new state will be added to the history automatically.

-Calling history(synced = false), you can control the content of the history by manually adding new entries.
+By calling history(synced = false), you can control the content of the history and manually add new entries.
 Call push(entry) to do so.

 • a Flow<Boolean> called available representing if entries are available (e.g., to show or hide an undo button)